 Tax relief on contributions?

-If you are self employed either as a sole trader of ltd company director, you pensions contributions could be tax deductible from your net profit and reduce your tax bill at the end of the year.
-St Barts Finance covering Bournemouth & Poole are a team of mortgage brokers and financial planners we are not tax specialists and would always recommend speaking to a qualified accountant on how your pension contributions could reduce your future tax liability.
+If you are self employed either as a sole trader of ltd company director, your pensions contributions could be tax deductible from your net profit and reduce your tax bill at the end of the year.
+St Barts Finance covering Bournemouth, Poole & Salisbury are a team of mortgage brokers and financial planners we are not tax specialists and would always recommend speaking to a qualified accountant on how your pension contributions could reduce your future tax liability.

 What can I do with my pension when I retire?